SearchWP Blog

 Then, click the Download SearchWP button and save the plugin ZIP file to your computer.

-If you need help, you can follow along with this tutorial on how to install a WordPress plugin.
+The next step is to upload the plugin’s ZIP file to your site.
+If you need help, then you can follow this tutorial on how to install a WordPress plugin.

 Step 2: Make WordPress Search by Tags

-Here you can add new search engines and manage the existing ones.
+With SearchWP, you can add new search engines and manage the existing ones.

+By customizing an engine, you can control the way SearchWP performs searches across your entire site.
 For example, you can make it index post tags, limit search to a specific type of content, and many more.

-With SearchWP, you can create multiple search engines with different sets of settings and link them to individual search forms.
+The best part is that you can create multiple search engines with different sets of settings and link them to individual search forms.

-The next step is to add tags as a search attribute.
 To do that, first press the Add/Remove Attributes button under the Posts section.

 When you’re finished adding taxonomies, click Done.

-The last step is to click the Save Engines button in the upper right corner to save the changes you’ve made.
+The last step is to click the Save button in the upper right corner to save the changes you’ve made.

 That’s it.
-Now your visitors can find your posts by tags.
+Now, your visitors can find your posts by tags.
+Let’s check out how your new search works.

 Step 3: Test Your New Search by Tags